This blog post will look at simple ways you can optimize WordPress and improve your site’s performance.

 7. Install a WordPress Caching Plugin

 Caching creates a copy of your website and serves up local HTML documents to your users.
 Caching also saves on bandwidth by compressing pages before sending them to a user’s browser.
-You can do a Google search on available caching plugins and see what best fits your need.

 Some hosting companies have guidelines and policies in place that can help optimize WordPress on their servers, so make sure you contact them for additional help.